On Conservative Matrix Fields: Continuous Asymptotics and Arithmetic: CMFs and D-finite functions

-\end{proof} This construction is fundamental to understanding CMFs and reveals them to be natural mathematical objects.
-Note for example how coboundary equivalence translates to a change of basis $B$: \begin{prop} a CMF $\clM$ is coboundary to a CMF generated by a D-finite function $f$ (i.e. $\clM\sim\clM^f$) if and only if $\clM$ can also be generated by $f$. \end{prop} \begin{proof} First, it is demonstrated that the choice of the basis $B$ of $\A'.f$ gives coboundary CMFs.
-Say both $B,B'$ are bases of $\A'.f$, and their appropriate CMFs are $\clM^{f} , {\clM^{f}}{}'$.
-Then if $A$ is the basis change matrix:
+\end{proof} This construction is fundamental to understanding CMFs and shows that they are natural mathematical objects.
+In particular, coboundary equivalence corresponds to a change of basis in $\A'.f$. \begin{prop} A CMF $\clM$ is coboundary equivalent to a CMF generated by a D-finite function $f$ (that is, $\clM\sim\clM^f$) if and only if $\clM$ can also be generated by $f$. \end{prop} \begin{proof} First, different choices of basis of $\A'.f$ produce coboundary-equivalent CMFs.
+Let $B$ and $B'$ be two bases of $\A'.f$, and let the corresponding CMFs be $\clM^f$ and ${\clM^f}'$.
+If $A$ is the basis change matrix, so that